 Beyond the villas, Martinhal has a central area where there is a bar / restaurant, heated swimming pool and a trampoline play area for the kids.
 There is also an indoor heated swimming pool for those cooler days, maybe on a Portugal winter holiday!
 The kids had hours of fun and we really struggled to get them beyond Martinhal, so it was certainly a relaxed part of our trip.

 When we go on holiday we are not the type of parents to palm our kids off whenever possible, but our daughter just loves going to the kids club, especially at Martinhal.
 They had an amazing programme of activities, from face painting, to arts and crafts.
 Its such a nice way to get a break as parents, even it its just for lunch or a nice walk on the beach.

 We spent our evenings exploring the local walking routes.
+However, you could also check out the best hiking paths in Portugal.
 I absolutely loved the long bridge across the estuary onto the beach.
 So many beaches along the coast in Portugal have board walks, ideal for cycling or pushing a stroller.
 There were very few people on the beach so it was just stunning wilderness as far as the eye could see.

 PORTUGAL FOR FAMILIES